 Instead of destroying the fabric, however, this only exposed the fibers, which puffed up and fluffed up, becoming a softer, thicker material that provided better insulation than plain polyester.
 Lo, synthetic fleece was born.

-So the next time you find yourself lounging around, sipping a soda, wearing those jeans you’re going to have to recycle eventually because, dude, if that hole in the knee gets any bigger, you might as well just put on a pair of shorts—pat yourself on the back.
-You’re in a prime position to contribute to industry.
+So the next time you find yourself wearing those jeans or warm fleece socks you’re going to have to recycle eventually (seriously, if that hole in the knee or heel gets any bigger, you might have to let them go), pat yourself on the back.
+You’re in a prime position to contribute to the industry.
 You’ll be supporting innovation.
-You’ll be providing materials for the items that companies like Quality Logo Products sell.
-Thanks!
+You’ll be providing materials for the items like those available on the Quality Logo Products® website!

 Have you used any of our products made from recycled materials?
 Know any other facts about recycled fabric that we never would have guessed?
 Tell us in the comments below!